Welfare fraud: Netherlands

 In the Netherlands, surveys on fraudulent behavior in disability and old age benefits among others are undertaken.
 They show that between 10 and 20% of claimants show some form of fraudulent behavior.
 Large-scale survey research indicates that welfare fraud is more common in the Netherlands than in Britain or America.
 One study revealed a 17% participation in the black economy by welfare benefit recipients, while another found a 28% participation rate.
 The vast majority of these earned less than 1,500 guilders ($700) a year from this activity.

 Norway

 In 2011, the Norwegian Labour and Welfare Administration had over 100 Somali women who had divorced their husbands to claim extra income support as the sole provider for the family, then had more children to their ex-husbands.
 Each family had defrauded state agencies out of an average 80 thousand euro.
 On average, sole providers receive 1,500 euro monthly per child.
 The welfare system is based on trust.

-A woman of the Roma people illegally received in excess of $1,400,000 by deceiving the Norwegian welfare authorities for 23 years.
-Techniques used were claiming for 17 fictitious grandchildren, and claiming her son was autistic, nursing him through the age of 13 in meetings with welfare workers.
-She was sentenced to 5.5 years in prison.
-After the authorities started investigating such issues, they found 74 cases of false identities made by Roma people in the civil registry.
-Every false identity may cost the government 11 million crowns ($1.28 million).
-Among Roma people in Norway, it is considered a normal way of making money.